mark-omarov/thumbnailer/README.md

 - I'm a big fan and contributor of pnpm.
 It's workspace protocol powers this monorepo and allows easy code sharing across services.
 It also makes dependency management exceptionally easy.
 - For build system I often go with Nx, but decided to give Turborepo a chance.
 For what is required on this project, it works greatly.
 I primarily use it for task execution, eg. build dependencies before dependents.
+- Test runner for CI is implemented with GHA using docker compose, see details in `Makefile` and `.github/ci.compose.yml`.
+- Versioning is configured with [changesets](https://github.com/changesets/changesets).
+I love the file-based tracking and automated bumping and changelog generation.
+It can be paired with a bot and gha workflow to automate the release and publishing process, but I won't set it up for this project.

 3. Containerized services